NnekaAsuzu/nnekaasuzu.github.io/contact.md

 # Let's Connect

-I’m always happy to hear from fellow data enthusiasts, collaborators, or anyone with questions about my projects.
+I’m always happy to hear from fellow data professionals, collaborators, or anyone with questions about my projects.
 Use the form below to reach out, and I’ll get back to you as soon as possible.

 <form action="https://formspree.io/f/mpwjabvo" method="POST" style="margin-top: 1.5em;">
   <div style="margin-bottom: 1em;">